-More info on that in the official programme.
+Find more info in the official programme soon!

 Good to know

-Use the hashtag #WGTLeipzig to share pics and impressions from WGT on Facebook, Twitter and Instagram and to find out what’s going on!
+Use the hashtag #WGTLeipzig to share your WGT pics on Instagram, Twitter and Facebook and find out what else is going on during WGT!

 You’re a photographer or blogger interested in a cooperation or in being featured?
 Contact us!